What the first 90 days of a fractional CTO engagement look like

 You can't manage what you can't measure.
 By day 90, every engineering team I work with has a dashboard tracking:

 These aren't vanity metrics.
 They're the numbers that tell you whether your technology organization is healthy and improving.
-I've found that founders who can see these numbers make better decisions about when to invest in engineering and when to hold back.
+Founders who can see those numbers make better decisions about when to invest in engineering and when to hold back.

 The handoff plan